fedimint/fedimint/fedimint-dbtool/README.md

-  list    List all key-value pairs where the key begins with `prefix` write   Write a key-value pair to the database, overwriting the previous value if present delete  Delete a single entry from the database identified by `key` dump    Dump a the database (or a subset) to the console as a json serialized string help    Print this message or the help of the given subcommand(s)
+  list    List all key-value pairs where the key begins with `prefix` write   Write a key-value pair to the database, overwriting the previous value if present delete  Delete a single entry from the database identified by `key` dump    Dump the database (or a subset) to the console as a json serialized string help    Print this message or the help of the given subcommand(s)

 Arguments: